addyosmani/backbone-fundamentals/backbone-fundamentals.md

 });
 ```

-Notice in this case we are using a method called `bindTo`.
-This method comes from Marionette's `EventBinder` object, and is added on to all of Marionette's view types.
-The `bindTo` method signature is similar to that of the `on` method, with the exception of passing the object that triggers the event as the first parameter.
+Notice in this case we are using a method called `listenTo`.
+This method comes from Backbone.Events, and is available in all objects that mix in Backbone.Events - including most Marionette objects.
+The `listenTo` method signature is similar to that of the `on` method, with the exception of passing the object that triggers the event as the first parameter.

-Marionette's views also provide a `close` event, in which the event bindings that are set up with the `bindTo` are automatically removed.
-This means we no longer need to define a `close` method directly, and when we use the `bindTo` method, we know that our events will be removed and our views will not turn in to zombies.
+Marionette's views also provide a `close` event, in which the event bindings that are set up with the `listenTo` are automatically removed.
+This means we no longer need to define a `close` method directly, and when we use the `listenTo` method, we know that our events will be removed and our views will not turn in to zombies.

 But how do we automate the call to `close` on a view, in the real application?
 When and where do we call that?
 Enter the `Marionette.Region` - an object that manages the lifecycle of an individual view.